Deancg90/BlackJack/README.md

 also get around using global variables, as I have had advice on against using these, unless absolutely necessary.

-Date: 28/03/2024
-Update:
+Update: 28/03/2024

 The user will now be prompted if they want to play again.
 I changed the BlackJack() function, to a while loop.
 With an input asking if the user would like to play again, this is then checked at the bottom with an if statement.

 I have also added the currency feature, this was done with a simple if, elif statement within the BlackJack() function.
 This checks all the different scenarios and updates the players wallet accordinly.

-Date: 02/04/2024
-Update:
+Update: 02/04/2024

-Fixed a couple bugs in the code which was causing the bets to calculate incorrectly.
+1. Fixed a couple bugs in the code which was causing the bets to calculate incorrectly.
 I also added a couple more elif statements which handelled if the user busts but the computer gets under 21, resulting in the user losing the bet.

-My plan is to work in the project for a couple more days, fixing any potential bugs and then moving onto the next project :)
+Update: 03/04/2024

+1. Added the Time library, this then slows down the computer responding to each action which is taking place.
+I noticed it got hard to read when it was the computers turn, so slowed down each action to 2seconds. time.sleep(2) was added to the dealer() function and blackjack() function above the if/elif statements.

+2. Fixed a bug which stopped the user being able to bet a different amount when a round ends.

+I've made the decision to stop updating this project now, its in a stable and functional state.
+My plans are to start a new project now (: